tylernlyons/Java-Game/meta/DEADLINE.md

  I learned a lot about the diversity of JavaFX and the realm of possibilities available through JavaFX.
-I also learned a lot about putting threads to sleep, setting delays and threads in general.
+I also learned a lot about putting threads to sleep, setting delays, and threads in general.

 ## Part 3: Retrospect